abbytec/abbytec/README.md

 # Hi everyone
 ## My name is Abby.💕
 Im a transgender girl who is studing informatic engineering.
-<br/>⭐My goal is to finish with my sumiAI project.
+<br/>⭐My goal here is to finish with my sumiAI project.
 It is a private AI made with biological basis of the brain function.⭐
 <br/>
 ```diff
 !more about me